Hong Kong: Jimmy Lai and pro-democracy activists given more jail time | DW | 28.05.2021

 Although the march attended by the activists who were sentenced on Friday was mostly peaceful, the activists had assembled without the required official police permission.

-Lai is already sitting behind bars after pleading guilty to charges involving two other protests in 2019, and will now serve a total of 20 months.
+Lai is already serving sentences adding up to 14 months after pleading guilty to charges involving two other protests in 2019.

-Seven other pro-democracy activists, including 25-year-old youth campaigner Figo Chan, as well as former pro-democracy lawmakers Lee Cheuk-yan and Leung Kwok-hung, were also handed new sentences.
+Seven other pro-democracy activists, including youth campaigner Figo Chan, activist Avery Ng, as well as former pro-democracy lawmakers Lee Cheuk-yan and Leung Kwok-hung, were also handed new sentences.

 Hong Kong's pro-democracy movement erupted in summer 2019, with several straight weeks of massive street protests against the city's pro-Beijing government.